 - Begin your day by ordering your priorities.

-- Plan the most efficient way of completing a task.
+- Plan the most efficient way to complete a task.

 - Focus your total concentration on the task at hand.